Apply for Funding

 - Share stories of the Fund’s impact on people, organizations and our community

 Over what period of time will you be disbursing funds?
-Because the Fund’s purpose is to address immediate needs, we will be working to invest all allocable dollars between May 1 – July 31.
-Based on fundraising efforts and community need, after six months we will check in with nonprofits and groups to see whether the Fund’s purpose and use needs to shift based on community need.
+Because the Fund’s purpose is to address immediate needs, we will be working to invest all allocable dollars through the winter.
+Based on fundraising efforts and community need, after three months we will check in with nonprofits and groups to see whether the Fund’s purpose and use needs to shift based on community need.

 How many times can my organization/group apply to the fund?
-Organizations and groups may submit up to two (2) requests to the Fund between now and July 31, 2020.
+Organizations and groups may submit up to two (2) requests to the Fund.
 Organizations and groups may only apply for the second request after the first request funding has been completely used by the organization.
 While UWMI continues to raise funds in our community for relief efforts, it is possible that available funds may be fully disbursed prior to this date.

 Is the COVID-19 Crisis Fund only for organizations that have remained opened or is there relief for those that cannot remain open and are taking a hit because of it?
 We know that many nonprofits have reduced or temporarily halted service provision as a result of COVID-19.
 The Crisis Fund is intended to support the needs of ALICE households most impacted by or vulnerable to COVID-19.
 We presume that this support will take place through nonprofits and groups who are still operating programs and services.